ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 encodings.
 Perhaps most importantly, the DBMS developers will typically have security experts review this part of the DBMS system.
-However, DBMS-side parameter processing often requires using special effort, so many DBMS libraries use "application-side" parameter processing.
+However, DBMS-side parameter processing can require more effort to within implement in DBMS libraries, so many DBMS libraries use "application-side" parameter processing.

 "Application-side" parameter processing occurs when the parameter escaping occurs within a library *not* in the DBMS, but instead in the application's